 Liverpool John Moores University

-Aimed at Newly Qualified Teachers, this Masters in Education Practice from Liverpool John Moores University is linked to the NQT year and enables you to explore development areas, apply practitioner research and enhance your learner impact.
+Aimed at Newly or Recently Qualified Teachers, LJMU's Education Practice MA is linked to the NQT year and early professional development needs.

 MA: You will need:

 to have completed an initial teacher training programme at postgraduate or undergraduate level and have achieved Qualified Teacher Status

 to be employed as a teacher during your period of study

 IELTS score 6.0 (minimum 5.5 in each component)

 Pearson 58-64 (minimum 51 in each component for UKVI purposes)